rbender/SimpleSensors/README.md

 # Simple Sensor Library

-This project is an object-oriented Arduino library for reading sensor values and outputting them over a serial port as JSON (or other formats).
+This project is an object-oriented Arduino library for reading sensor values and outputting them to other systems.

 The root datatype is SimpleSensor, with subclasses for generic analog and digital sensors as well as subclasses for specific sensor hardware (eg: TMP36)